schlatterbeck/pgapack/docs/sphinx/part2.rst

 generational computation is complete, but before the population pointers (:c:macro:`PGA_NEWPOP`, :c:macro:`PGA_OLDPOP`) have been switched and the standard PGAPack output printed.
 Therefore, be sure to use :c:macro:`PGA_NEWPOP` as the population pointer.

-There is no mechanism for suppressing the standard PGAPack generational output.
+The string printing function can be used to customize what is printed when PGAPack decides to print a string.
+There is currently no mechanism for suppressing the standard PGAPack generational output.

 The genetic distance function computes the genetic distance